Mandla-Money/Mandla-Money.github.io/docs/wallet/general.md

 # General Information

 ## Security and User Privacy

-Mandla Wallet is a safe and secure means of handling your transactions.
-The following security measures are in place to protect the users and their funds:
+Mandla Wallet is a safe and secure means of handling your funds and transactions.
+The following security measures are in place to protect users and their funds:

 * **Email alerts** are sent to system administrators for high value transactions.

-* **Automated scheduled tests** are conducted to compare on chain transactions with off-chain user balances to compare on chain transactions with off-chain user - these are expected to reconcile and alert system administrators periodically.
+* **Automated scheduled tests** are conducted to compare on chain transactions with off-chain user balances these are expected to reconcile and alert system administrators periodically.

 * Continuous **web application uptime monitoring.**